Wave of Brazil conillon coffee boosts ICE exchange stocks

 “Things are completely different now,” said another source.
 “Clearly, the conillons are the cheapest coffee around.
 With these differentials, the market will find buyers.”

-Shipments to Europe have now begun to slow, the sources said, after the real surged back in October amid expectations that market favourite Jair Bolsonaro would be elected president.
+Shipments to Europe have now begun to slow, the sources said, after the real surged back in October amid expectations that market favorite Jair Bolsonaro would be elected president.

 The replenishment of certified stocks has helped cool the spot premium, which in July jumped above $100, triggering an ICE intervention to cap it from rising further.